mozilla/pkipolicy/rootstore/policy.md

 KeyPurposeId MUST NOT appear within this extension.

-If the certificate includes the id-kp-serverAuth extended key usage, then the certificate must be Name Constrained as described in section 7.1.5 of version 1.3 or later of the [Baseline Requirements][BRs].
+If the certificate includes the id-kp-serverAuth extended key usage, then the certificate MUST be Name Constrained as described in section 7.1.5 of version 1.3 or later of the [Baseline Requirements][BRs].

 If the certificate includes the id-kp-emailProtection extended